aaggarwal73/peer_review_system/README.md

       <div>
         <h4>NodeJs</h4>
         <p>
           Word for word Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.<br><br>The app can be started from the command line by running the command `node index.js`.
+Currently this starts our app and runs it on your localhost.
+I highly recommend installing the nodemon package using npm.
+Nodemon allows us to keep the project running and restarts it whenever specific files are saved.
+This prevents us from having to continually restart the app every time we make a change.
         </p>
       </div>
     </li>